Aisha Thalia Poses In Skimpy Yellow Bikini In Order To Draw Attention To Her More Important Posts

 Instagram model Aisha Thalia wowed her 554,000 followers with her recent post.
-Wearing a skimpy yellow bikini, the celebrity’s aim was not to draw attention to her killer curves but to a message that is very important to her.
+Wearing a skimpy yellow bikini, the celebrity’s aim was not to draw attention to her killer curves, but to a message that is very important to her.

-“Posting this video that doesn’t matter so you can go back to watch and share the one I just posted that DOES,” Aisha wrote in the caption.

-She then explained that she believed that bias in the medical field regarding black women was killing them.
-The celebrity also stated her opinion that the more information-only posts were shared on Instagram, the more the algorithms blocked them, hence why she decided to post her recent bikini video.
+In the caption, she explained that she believed that bias in the medical field was killing black mothers.
+The celebrity also stated her opinion that the more information-only posts were shared on Instagram, the more the algorithms blocked them — hence why she decided to post her recent bikini video.

 In the short clip, Aisha wore a tiny bikini that featured clear straps.
-The bikini top barely covered her ample assets and a hint of underboob could be seen because of this.
-The model stood against a white door with her phone held in one hand in order to shoot the clip.
+The bikini top barely covered her ample assets and a hint of underboob could be seen.
+The model stood against a white door, her phone held in one hand.
 To one side of her, a gray hand towel hanging from a chrome ring was seen.

 Wearing a pastel-colored overshirt, she reached up and tousled her golden curls.
 After that, she ran her hand slowly down the length of her body before it settled on her curvaceous hips.

 She chose a bright shade of orange nail polish on her long fingernails.
-Her makeup highlighted her beautiful face with neutral colors on her eyes as well as lighter shades that highlighted her brows.
+Her makeup highlighted her beautiful face, with neutral colors seemingly placed near her eyes and lighter shades near her brows.

 The model also selected enormous hoop earrings to complete the look.
 This appeared to be her only item of jewelry.